SeaSkyThe/ExpensesMonitorWebApp/README.md

 # ExpensesMonitorWebApp
-Web App built with Django, a personal project to manage my expenses and incomes.
+Web App built with Django, a personal project to manage expenses and incomes.

 To access: https://personalexpensesapp.herokuapp.com/